 For examples,

-1) The movie that we watched last night was exciting. (relative clause)
+watched last night was exciting. (relative clause)

-2) This is the restaurant whose food we love. (relative clause)
+restaurant whose food we love. (relative clause)

-3) I teach a boy who studies in the 9th class and challenges senior secondary students.
+studies in 9th class and challenges senior secondary

 Subordinate Clauses